juanpallotta/LPP/README.md

 channels
 points
 ```
 The length of the `time` dimension is equal to the number of raw lidar signals stored in the variable `Raw_Lidar_Data`.
-The lenght of this dimmensions is not necessarily the same of the number of files of the input folder (variable name `PATH_IN` in `LPP_Settings.sh` or the first argument passed to `lidarAnalysis_PDL0`).
+The lenght of this dimmensions is not necessarily the same of the number of files of the input folder (variable name `PATH_IN` in `LPP_Run_Settings.sh` or the first argument passed to `lidarAnalysis_PDL0`).
 This is because it is possible to set the time range of analysis in the configuration file of this module (variables `minTime`, `maxTime`).

 `channels` store the number of channels saved in the file.
 The length of this dimension is the number of channels contained in the raw lidar files inputs. <u>**Important Note:</u> all the lidar files stored in the input folder must have the same number of channels.** `lidarAnalysis_PDL0` considers that all the files contained in the input folder passed as first argument have the same hardware features.
 If some changes in the hardware are made during a measurement, please, save them in another folder and analyze them in another run.